daoquan1002/Google-Play-System-Update-Uninstaller/README.md

 # Google Play System Update Uninstaller

-This module is used to uninstall Google Play system updates when the device encounters various issues (like Zygisk).
+This module is used to uninstall Google Play system updates when the device encounters various issues (like Zygisk)

 # How to install
 - Download module latest in release page